qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/vectorcreation.rst

 Random points on lines
 ----------------------
-Creates a new point layer with points placed on the lines of another layer.
+Creates a point layer with points placed on the lines of another layer.

-For each feature line geometry in the input layer, the given number of points is added to the result layer.
+For each feature (line / multi-line) geometry in the input layer, the given number of points is added to the result layer.

-A minimum distance can be specified, to avoid points being too close to each other in the output point layer.
+A minimum distance can be specified in order to avoid points being too close in the output point layer.
+If a minimum distance is specified, it may not be possible to generate the specified number of points for each feature.
+The total number of generated points and missed points are available as output from the algorithm.

-The illustrations below shows the effect of having a non-zero minimum distance.
+The illustrations below show the effect of having a non-zero minimum distance (generated with the same seed, so at least the first point generated will be the same).

 .. figure:: img/randompointsonlines_zerodistance.png
    :align: center